BrightcoveLearning/play-2019-techathon/docs/playerPlugin.md

 In this project, you will be creating a very simple player plugin to show an analytics data field in the control bar.
 In order to do this, you will need to use the [plugin generator][generator] to bootstrap a plugin and [pass data to the plugin][pass-data] for use.

+## Normal Workflow

-Once your player plugin is written, we'll need to add it to a player and publish the player for the changes to take effect.
+Once your player plugin is written, you will need to add it to a player and publish the player for the changes to take effect.
 You can take a look at how to [add a plugin in Video Cloud][plugin-deploy].

 ## References
 - [Video.js][videojs]